What is depth perception?

 How do we see in 3d?

 Depth perception should be well developed by the age of 2.
-Since depth perception demands binocular vision, getting an eye exam as recommended will insure that normal development is not delayed.
+Since depth perception demands binocular vision, getting an eye exam as recommended will ensure that normal development is not delayed.
 Conditions like strabismus (eye turn), or anisometropia (a different refractive error in each eye greater than one diopter), or other problems can cause an eye to be suppressed causing a condition called amblyopia where there is poor binocular vision and therefore poor depth perception.
 Only an ophthalmologist or optometrist would find these problems.

 Assessing depth perception